ebonical/mark_as_anything/README.md

   require something like `unread_messages = Message.all - Message.read_by(@user)`.
 Everybody's situation is different so it's
   difficult to account for all cases.

-Copyright (c) 2010 Ebony Charlton, released under the MIT license SyntaxError
+Copyright (c) 2010 Ebony Charlton, released under the MIT license